 Motor Vehicles, Motorcycles, Mopeds, Scooters and Golf Carts

-Mopeds, scooters and golf carts are all regulated through the Furman University Traffic and Parking Committee.
+All motor vehicles, including mopeds, scooters and golf carts are all regulated through the Furman University Traffic and Parking Committee.
 The speed limit on campus is 20 miles per hour, and all applicable South Carolina traffic codes are enforced on campus.
 Registration and operation requirements can be found at www.furman.edu/parking.
-It is important to know that students may not operate a moped on university property without first attending a moped safety course and that all mopeds on Furman University property must be registered.
+Students may not operate a moped on university property without first attending a moped safety course.
+All mopeds on Furman University property must be registered.
 Golf carts are only permitted for students with a valid medical need and the approval of the University Police Department.
-A violation of these policies may result in a citation, fine, and/or a referral to Student Conduct.
+A violation of these rules and regulations may result in a citation, fine, and/or a referral to Student Conduct.

 Students who purchase a parking permit are assigned color-coded parking decals, which indicate the location where they are permitted to park their motor vehicles, mopeds, scooters, and motorcycles.
-Students are prohibited from altering any permanent or temporary parking decal as well as lending and/or giving their parking decal to another student or visitor.
-Altering a parking decal in any way will result in a charge of Falsification of Records and student conduct action.
+Students are prohibited from altering any permanent or temporary parking decal.
+Students are also prohibited from lending or giving their parking decal to another student or visitor.
+Altering a parking decal in any way may result in a citation, fine, and/or a referral to Student Conduct.

 Furman University students are required to abide by international, federal, state and local laws and are subject to student conduct action by the University for violating of any of the laws.
 Alleged violation of any federal, state, or local law may be adjudicated as a university violation and may subject a student to university student conduct action as well as appropriate criminal or civil action.